-There are so many ways make day-to-day savings.
-Although they won’t amount to much individually, making a few changes here and there can add up quickly and get you closer to affording that holiday or this year’s Christmas presents.
+You can do a lot of things to make day-to-day savings.
+Although they won’t amount to much individually, they’ll soon add up.
+Making a few changes here and there can get you closer to affording that holiday you wanted to go on or this year’s Christmas presents.

-A little effort can go a long way, so try putting a few of these into action and see how much you can save.
+A little effort can go a long way.
+Perhaps start by putting a few of these into action and see how much you can save.

 1. SAVE MONEY ON FLIGHTS